Where are my snackers at?

-Let me be more specific – where my snackers at who like said snacks to be gluten-free, packed with good-for-you-ingredients, AND taste like cookie dough?
+Let me be more specific – where are my snackers at who like said snacks to be gluten free, packed with good-for-you-ingredients, AND taste like cookie dough?

 That’s what I thought.

 Listen up you hungry devils because today I’ve got the snack recipe to end all snack recipes, aka No-Bake Cranberry Chocolate Almond Energy Bites.
-One bowl, pantry staples, freezer-friendly, and did I mention they taste like cookie dough?
+One bowl, pantry staples, gluten free, freezer friendly, and did I mention they taste like cookie dough?
 Awww yeah.

-Anyway, last year I was turned onto no-bake energy bites and they are the BEST.
-Oat-based, lightly sweetened, and full of protein and fiber, they provide a boost of energy whenever you need it.
+Oat-based, naturally sweetened, and full of protein and fiber, these no bake energy bites they provide a boost of energy whenever you need it.
 I regularly make a Chocolate Peanut Butter version (which is in my ebook!) to eat when 2pm hits, and I need a little something to power me through my afternoon work sesh, but Lincoln actually inspired the combination for these particular snack bites.

 These no-bake bites also have just the right amount of sweet and completely satisfy when I’m craving something on the decadent side, too.
 That said, be sure to use dark chocolate chips vs milk or even semi-sweet to avoid tipping them into the dessert category.